 - Relieve acid reflux

 Most indigenous cultures consume at least one fermented and/or cultured food.
-And chances are our great grandparents included cultured food as well.
+And chances are our great grandparents included cultured food in their diets as well.

 Nowadays most people don’t even know what a fermented/cultured food is.
 Some examples are sauerkraut, kimchi, tempeh, miso, pickles, kombucha, yoghurt, kefir, and some cheeses.
 These foods inoculate our digestive tracts with good bacteria (probiotics).